 10-15 seconds later….

-It used to drive me nuts to keep opening the door, as I myself would be rushed off my feet in the mornings.
+It was driving me nuts to keep opening the door, as I myself would be rushed off my feet in the mornings.
 I tried making a list of things he needed to take and pasting it on the door; I asked him if he had everything when he left; I shouted and screamed every time he came back.
 Alas!
 Nothing worked.
 My husband drives me crazy and there’s nobody coming to my rescue.
 And people wonder why I’m such a crazy wife all the time.

-I couldn’t honestly accuse him of forgetfulness or carelessness, for he was very careful about stuff and usually remembered important things, though his awful memory for names is legend for those who know him in real and virtual life!
+I couldn’t honestly accuse him of forgetfulness or carelessness, for he was very careful about stuff and usually remembered important things, though his awful memory when it comes to names is a legend for those who know him in real and virtual life.

 Cut to the present: I simply leave the door ajar for a while to facilitate his popping in and out.
-Having a spare key also helps, except that some days it is left in the keyhole, necessitating another trip!
-And yes, the habit continues till date, only I have learnt to live with it.
+Having a spare key also helps, except that some days it is left in the keyhole, necessitating another trip.
+And yes, the habit continues till date, only I have learned to live with it.

-In days when the couple didn’t get to know each other before they married, such traits used to sometimes come as a shock after marriage.
+In the days when the couple didn’t get to know each other before they married, such traits used to sometimes come as a shock after marriage.
 Even today, couples who know each other well before they settle down find their habits suddenly grating after the initial period of euphoric togetherness when everything seemed cute.
 Because it’s true that things change after marriage and you start learning a whole new side of your life partner.

 In a quite contrary way, predictability of temperaments in a relationship – even if at times disagreeable – offers comfort.
 Give me my predictable if infuriating L&M any day to some paragon of virtue who behaves perfectly in every situation and spooks me out.
 Does that mean that we have happily accepted the other, kinks, quirks et al?
 No way!
 We have only found ways to skirt them, just as we would go around a familiar pothole on the road we commute daily on.
 Why, I can even smile at some of his infuriating traits and habits!

 It takes time to iron out kinks, correct missteps and find one’s rhythm by ignoring the annoying things people do, in a relationship between husband and wife – that is if the partners stick together long enough.
 Often though, the partners give up in frustration.
 More’s the pity, because often it is just the minor irritants and character traits that have a way of getting blown out of proportion with some help from an offended ego!

-I’m sure you want to know what I do when he reaches for my samosa.
-I just offer him a choice piece as soon as he finishes eating his – before he reaches for my plate!
+I’m sure you want to know what I do when he reaches for my pop tart.
+I just offer him a choice piece as soon as he finishes eating his – before he reaches for my plate.
 It makes for happy sharing, wouldn’t you say?